Changes in the color of your teeth may be subtle and happen gradually. Some yellow color may be inevitable.

 Specific scientific studies are needed to confirm these claims.
 One study showed that using a baking soda and strawberry mix wasn’t effective in whitening teeth.

-Research from 2007 found that vitamin C deficiency can increase the severity of periodontitis.
+found that vitamin C deficiency can increase the severity of periodontitis.
 While the study didn’t look at the whitening effect of vitamin C on teeth, it links high-plasma vitamin C levels to healthy teeth.
 The research suggests that high levels of vitamin C can reduce the amount of plaque that causes teeth to become yellow.

 Further studies are warranted to expand upon these findings.